kwan22/habits/level1.md

   No shame in sending Theo down the swap block first, but we can make this in 1 trip by doing a "dash, grab, and jump" combo instead of the usual "jump, dash, and grab". <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_rescue_2seeker_fast.webp" width = "480">

   Stick to the plan: make sure the seeker is stunned if you tried but missed it.
-Your plan should be movement you are familiar with and practiced in so you don't need to improvise.
-By stunning this last seeker early in the room, we can play the rest of the room without the seeker. <br>
+Your plan should be movement you are familiar with and practiced in so you don't need to improvise. <br>
   <img src = "https://github.com/kwan22/habits/blob/main/images/lv1/5a_rescue_seeker_final_1miss_slow.webp" width = "480">
 </details>